seanthegeek/powertools/Get-User/Get-UsersByJobTrack/README.md

  **JobTracks** (String, Required)

-One or more job tracks seperated by commas.
+One or more job tracks separated by commas.

  **Base** (String, Optional)